ughdeiek/PWM-Generator/README.md

 Generating Layout:

-go to openlane folder and type the following commands :
+Go  to openlane folder and type the following commands :

 $ cd designs